Skip to main content

 AS $$

-import json, _snowflake, requests
+import _snowflake, requests

 key = _snowflake.get_generic_secret_string('api_key')